GaryGaoYao/MedReShaper/README.md

 🧠 ASM-Net architecture with multi-angle fusion and its latent reasoning

-📦 Input & Output: 3D meshes or point clouds directly
+📦 Input & Output: 3D meshes or point clouds

 🔬 Clinically validated on orbital reconstruction cases